 GPS Coordinates: 27.297614, -82.465315

 NOKOMIS BEACH, on the barrier island of Casey Key, and VENICE BEACH, on Venice Island, are both situated directly on the Gulf of Mexico.
-The beaches are maintained by Sarasota County, have white sand, blue water and excellent birding, with about 135 bird species recorded by eBirders at each beach.
+The beaches are maintained by Sarasota County, have white sand, blue water and excellent birding, with about 150 bird species recorded by eBirders at Nokomis Beach and more than 135 species spotted at Venice Beach.
 Nokomis Beach is Sarasota County’s oldest public beach, while Venice Beach is within the municipal limits of the City of Venice and is close to downtown Venice amenities.
 The two beaches are only about 1.75 miles apart—as the crow flies—but are physically separated by a channel, dredged in 1937, that provides boating access to the Gulf from the Intracoastal Waterway and Dona Bay.
 Despite the channel barrier, the drive from one beach to the other takes only about 15 minutes.
 The channel is fortified by two parallel, artificial stone jetties, named the NORTH JETTY and SOUTH JETTY.
-Each Jetty has its own beach and park (known as Humphris Park at South Jetty), and each area has become a popular birding and fishing hotspot.
-The distance walking on the sandy beach from Nokomis or Venice Beach to the North or South Jetty, respectively, is under a mile, and, if you’re driving, the time is less than 5 minutes.
+Each Jetty has its own beach and park (known as Humphris Park at South Jetty), and each area has become a popular birding and fishing hotspot, with North Jetty Park also boasting more than 145 eBird recorded species.
+The distance walking on the sandy beach from Nokomis or Venice Beach to the North or South Jetty, respectively, is under a mile, and, if you’re driving, the time is less than five minutes.
 At all four public beaches and parks, restrooms and substantial parking are available, but parking can be difficult during “snowbird” season.
 No admission fee.

-Featured Birds: Along the beaches, a wide variety of shorebirds may be encountered: Willet; Black-bellied and Semipalmated Plover; and Sanderling.
-Terns often seen include, Sandwich, Forster’s, Common (migration), Least (summer), Royal, and, less frequently, Caspian.
-Gulls include, Ring-billed, Herring, Lesser Black-backed (winter), and the resident Laughing Gull.
+Featured Birds: Along the beaches, a wide variety of shorebirds may be encountered, such as Willet, Black-bellied and Semipalmated Plover, and Sanderling.
+Terns often seen include Sandwich, Forster’s, Common (migration), Least (summer), Royal, and, less frequently, Caspian.
+Gulls include Ring-billed, Herring, Lesser Black-backed (winter), and the resident Laughing Gull.
 Watch for Black Skimmer over the shoreline, look overhead for Magnificent Frigatebird, and scan the Gulf horizon for Northern Gannet.
+Indeed, spending some time sea-watching from the Jetties can be especially rewarding, as flyby rarities are spotted periodically!
 Although many birds may be seen anywhere along the beach, the Jetties attract Double-crested Cormorant, Brown Pelican, Osprey, Bald Eagle, Great Blue Heron, and Snowy and Great Egret looking to steal a fish from a fresh catch.
 Ruddy Turnstone scramble over the Jetty stones and, in winter, Red-breasted Merganser hunt in the surf.

 Insider’s Tip: While the beaches may offer the most interest for birders, don’t forget to check out the wooded areas in the parks, and scan trees near parking lots and picnic tables, where woodpeckers, Northern Cardinal, and Blue Jay are seen commonly, with Anhinga, Double-crested Cormorant and Osprey sitting in taller trees.
 During migrations, the trees and shrubs may attract warblers and other songbirds.
 Also, along the roads, look up at utility wires for doves, grackles and corvids—a rare House Crow has been seen regularly at Nokomis Beach for several years.
 At Nokomis, also check out the Intracoastal Waterway, located just across the street from the main parking lot.
-Venice Beach provides a good jumping off point for an automobile tour of additional birding hotspots that extend south along the coast, including, Service Club Park, Venice Fishing Pier, South Brohard Park, and Caspersen Beach.
+Venice Beach provides a good jumping off point for an automobile tour of additional birding hotspots that extend south along the coast, including Service Club Park, Venice Fishing Pier, South Brohard Park, and Caspersen Beach.
+At Caspersen Beach, eBirders have sighted more than 135 species, as well as 80 species at the adjacent Venetian Waterway Park.
 Stop and bird at a location, then drive to the next!

 Nokomis Beach Address: 100 Casey Key Road, Nokomis, FL 34275